• Home

 Best Science Movies The Whole Family Will Enjoy

 I love watching movies as a family, and any science movies that are also entertaining are perfect.
 Most of these have an underlying science theme, while a few also have a theme focused on science fiction.
-The bulk of these are educational and at least apply some science principals that will get your kid’s imaginations going.
+The bulk of these are educational and at least apply some science principles that will get your kid’s imagination going.

-Earth To Echo: This modern science fiction movie is a fun addition to the list since it includes some basic science facts, and really shows kids getting out there and exploring.
-While it may not all into the science movies category exactly, it is a super fun movie that gets kids creative.
+Earth to Echo: This modern science fiction movie is a fun addition to the list since it includes some basic science facts, and shows kids getting out there and exploring.
+While it may not all fit into the science movies category exactly, it is a super fun movie that gets kids creative.

-The Explorers: The Explorers was a right of passage in the 1980’s.
-Not only did was this one of those science movies that explored outer space in a fun way, but it showed how kids can put their minds together and create something out of nothing.
+The Explorers: The Explorers was a rite of passage in the 1980s.
+Not only was this one of those science movies that explored outer space in a fun way, but it also showed how kids can put their minds together and create something out of nothing.

 October Sky: The launching of Sputnik inspires a boy and his friends to build rockets.
 Coming from a small coal mining town, this was a huge endeavor that met with multiple challenges.
-It’s a great movie to include with a heart warming story and reminder that you should work hard to meet your goals.
+It’s a great movie to include with a heart-warming story and a reminder that you should work hard to meet your goals.

 Astronaut Farmer: A farmer longs to reach his dreams of going to space.
 This fun and inspiring movie is a ton of laughs, but also an encouragement to never give up on your dreams.